nasa/openmct-tutorial/README.md

 </html>
 ```

 # Part B - Populating the Object Tree
 ## Introduction
-In Open MCT everything is represented as an object, this includes sources of telemetry, telemetry points, and views for visualizing telemetry.
-Objects are accessible from the object tree
+In Open MCT everything is represented as a Domain Object, this includes sources of telemetry, telemetry points, and views for visualizing telemetry.
+Domain Objects are accessible from the object tree

 INSERT SCREENSHOT HERE.

-In the first part of this tutorial we are going to populate the object tree with telemetry points representing instruments on our fictional spacecraft.

 The object tree is a hierarchical representation of all of the objects available in Open MCT.
 At the root of an object hierarchy is a root object.
 For this tutorial, we are going to create a new root object representing our spacecraft, and then populate it with objects representing the telemetry producing subsystems on our fictional spacecraft.